Auditware/web3-opsec-standard/guides/individual-security.md

 - [ ] Devices should have biometric login options, secure boot, and support for full disk encryption
 ### Device Usage
 - [ ] Personal devices must never be used for work activities or have access to organization accounts
-- [ ] Full disk encryption must be enabled on all work devices
 - [ ] Inactivity screen locks must be enabled, with a period of no more than 5 minutes before requiring password re-entry
-- [ ] OS and browser security updates must always be installed as soon as possible when they are available
 - [ ] OS accounts for daily usage should not have administrator privileges
-- [ ] Biometric authentication should be used to prevent password leakage to cameras and onlookers when in public
+- [ ] Only biometric authentication should be used in non-private spaces to prevent password leakage to cameras and onlookers
 - [ ] Privacy screens should be used when working in public spaces
 ### Network Security
 - [ ] Home WiFi networks should have recommended security settings: